Amazing Spider-Man: Brand New Day Omnibus, Vol. 1 is the #51 Most-Wanted Marvel Omnibus of 2017 on Tigereyes’s Secret Ballot.

 While the story arc “Brand New Day” ran from #546 to 564, the title is commonly used to refer to the entire period of accelerated schedule with multiple writers, which ran through #647 in December 2010 – three entire years comprised of 102 issues of Amazing Spider-Man!

 Past Ranking: This year is the book’s debut placement in the ballot results.

-The rotating writers considered to be Spider-Man’s steering brain-trust was consistently Dan Slott, Marc Guggenheim, Bob Gale, and Zeb Wells – though other Mark Waid and Joe Kelly also contributed arcs in this period.
+The rotating writers considered to be Spider-Man’s steering brain-trust consistently including Dan Slott, Marc Guggenheim, Bob Gale, and Zeb Wells – though others like Mark Waid and Joe Kelly also contributed arcs in this period.

 This initial chunk of Brand New Day included runs of pencil art from Steve McNiven, Salvador Larroca, Phil Jimenez, Chris Bachalo, Barry Kitson, Marcos Martin, Mike McKone, and John Romita Jr..

 Probable Contents: Collects The Amazing Spider-Man (1963) #546-577, The Amazing Spider-Man: Swing Shift Director’s Cut (2008), Venom Super Special (1995) #1, Secret Invasion: Spider-Man #1-3, and material from The Amazing Spider-Man Extra!
 (2008) #1.

 For a full map of how the Brand New Day period could fit into omnibus volumes, see the end of this post.

 Can you read it right now?
 Yes!
 Marvel has begun to recollect Big Time in a series of Complete Collections.
 A first omnibus probably wouldn’t cover all three collections.
 See the Guide to Spider-Man for full physical collecting info.